official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 permit the return of inspectors if he believed that the threat of large‑scale military action was imminent, but he would seek to frustrate their activities.

-41 The Ministerial Code 2001 included the duty to comply with the law, including international law and treaty obligations, to uphold the administration of justice and to protect the integrity of public life.
+[^41]: The Ministerial Code 2001 included the duty to comply with the law, including international law and treaty
-42 Manuscript comment Wright to Wood and all copy addressees, 15 August 2002, on Minute Wood to Wright, 15 August 2002, ‘Iraq: Legality of use of Force’.
+[^42]: Manuscript comment Wright to Wood and all copy addressees, 15 August 2002, on Minute Wood to
-43 Letter Goldsmith to Powell, 20 August 2002, [untitled].
+[^43]: Letter Goldsmith to Powell, 20 August 2002, [untitled].
-44 Manuscript comment Goldsmith to Brummell, 23 August 2002 on Minute Brummell to Attorney General, 22 August 2002, ‘Iraq: Legality of the Use of Force’.
+[^44]: Manuscript comment Goldsmith to Brummell, 23 August 2002 on Minute Brummell to Attorney General, 22 August 2002, ‘Iraq: Legality of the Use of Force’.
-45 Minute McDonald to Legal Advisers [FCO], 23 August 2002, ‘Iraq: Legality of Use of Force’.
+[^45]: Minute McDonald to Legal Advisers [FCO], 23 August 2002, ‘Iraq: Legality of Use of Force’.

 116

-The Report of the Iraq Inquiry135.
-The JIC also concluded that in a conflict Saddam Hussein would order missile strikes and the use of CBW against coalition forces, supporting regional states and Israel.
+135. The JIC also concluded that in a conflict Saddam Hussein would order missile strikes and the use of CBW against coalition forces, supporting regional states and Israel.